gipsi/gipsi.github.io/README.md

 --->
 ## *Welcome to (Gipsi's) GitHub Pages

-For this round of 100Daysof code I started making a new website - I plan to do something each day with what I've learnt so far and as I learn new things.
+For this round of 100Daysofcode I started making a new website - I plan to do something each day with what I've learnt so far and as I learn new things.
 I'm curious about what it will become!
 [Up to Code](https://gipsi.neocities.org/)

 ### 20/10/2018 100DaysofCode Day 11